nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

 1. Educator chooses to edit a student.
-2. System prompts for the student's index in the list.
-3. Educator enters the student's index.
-4. System displays the current details of the student.
-5. Educator enters the new details to update.
+2. Educator enters the student's index and new details to update.
-6. System validates the new input.
+3. System validates the new input.
-7. System updates the student's information.
+4. System updates the student's information.
-8. System displays a confirmation message.
+5. System displays a confirmation message.

    Use case ends.